dandv/smartlook.github.io/_docs/sdk/xamarin.md

 To access Smartlook API, use static methods exposed by `Smartlook.Analytics` class.
 These methods are the same for multi-platform and Android or iOS specific code.
 Direct usage of native binding methods that might be also exposed in `Smartlook` namespace is not recommended and supported.

-The most straigthforward way to run Smartlook is by calling the following method at the very begin of the app life-cycle (e.g., iOS: AppDelegates’s FinishedLaunching, Android: MainActivity’s OnCreate):
+The most straigthforward way to run Smartlook is by calling the following method at the very begin of the app life-cycle (e.g., iOS: `AppDelegates`’s `FinishedLaunching`, Android: `MainActivity`’s `OnCreate`):

 ```cs
 Smartlook.Analytics.SetupAndStart("your-app-sdk-key");